CJacobsen1193/RESTful_API/README.md

-# README: RESTful API Implementation for Customer Entity
+# RESTful API Implementation for Customer Entity

 ## Overview
 This project demonstrates a simple implementation of a RESTful API using a `Customer` entity.
 The API provides basic CRUD operations to manage customers and adheres to RESTful principles for seamless integration and scalability.
 It is designed for learning and can serve as a foundation for more complex applications.